PhillHenry/accelerate_devops/hugo/content/faq.md

 {{% faq-question %}}
 ## Isn't that what all consultancies say? {itemprop=name}
 {{% faq-answer %}}
 Yes, but while the others try to place fresh graduates and bill them as experts, we guarantee that nobody you deal with has less than 20 years of hands-on experience.
 Such people are hard to come by so you know we're not going to fill your ranks with an army of expensive juniors.

+Also, we don't have affiliations with other organisations.
+We're not going to surreptitiously sell you services and products where we get a commission.
+Yes, the other consultancies do this without telling you (ever wondered why that solution you bought wasn't such a good fit after all?).
 {{% /faq-answer %}}
 {{% /faq-question %}}